Advanced Server Access gateway high availability

 For projects with multiple gateways, Advanced Server Access routes traffic through a single gateway randomly selected when a client connects to a server.
 This allows Advanced Server Access to balance requests across any available gateways.

 If a specific gateway becomes unavailable, Advanced Server Access may continue to route requests to the gateway for up to five minutes.
 During this time, all requests will fail.
 After five minutes, Advanced Server Access removes the gateway from the pool and begins routing connections to other available gateways.

 To ensure that requests are handled properly, you should configure gateway load balancing similar to how you'd configure a web application server behind a load balancer.
 This generally involves the following tasks:

 - Ensure that clients can connect to the load balancer (port 7234 by default).

 - Ensure that the load balancer can connect to gateways (port 7234 by default).

 - Ensure that gateways can connect to your target servers (port 22 by default).

 - Configure every gateway to use the same AccessAddress.
 This must match the domain name or static IP used to access the load balancer.

-Different ports are treated as different addresses So that clients to connect and validate the identity of a gateway.
+Different ports are treated as different addresses for clients to connect to and validate the identity of a gateway.
 Host certificates for multiple gateways are considered valid if they share the same default address.
 This is detected using cloud instance metadata for servers hosted on Amazon Web Services (AWS) or Google Cloud Platform (GCP).

 After configuring gateways behind a load balancer, Okta recommends adding additional health checks to remove gateways from the pool after they become unhealthy or unreachable.